Loft conversion costs

 Log in to unlock the table below and to learn what factors you should watch out for and which could drive up the cost of your conversion, from experts and people who have had their loft converted.

-If you're not a Which? member, taking out a trial to Which? will give you instant access to this and our insider tips page, where we reveal how you can avoid costly mistakes.
+If you're not a Which? member, joining Which? now will give you instant access to this and our insider tips page, where we reveal how you can avoid costly mistakes.

 These costs include labour and materials.
 They also include clearing of materials from the loft space, relocating existing water tanks (if any), insulation of walls and ceiling, softwood framing (where wood is placed to make new structures), plasterboard of walls and ceiling, new straight flight of stairs, new electrics and heating.